AI-generated Key Takeaways

 Your sign in and enrollment pages must meet the following requirements:

-In addition to the requirements above, we recommend you allow users to enroll in your loyalty program without filling out any form or keeping the page to just your terms of service acceptance.
+In addition to these requirements, we recommend you allow users to enroll in your loyalty program without filling out any form or keeping the page to just your terms of service acceptance.

 Depending on the action chosen by the user and the fields you have specified to request from the user, the JSON object may contain the following fields.

-Refer to the below for a decoded sample JSON object contained in the SharedDataType.
+Refer to the following for a decoded sample JSON object contained in the SharedDataType.

 Resource